chibisov/drf-extensions/docs/index.md

         )
     }

-In DRF-extesions there is a magic variable too called `REST_FRAMEWORK_EXTENSIONS`:
+In DRF-extensions there is a magic variable too called `REST_FRAMEWORK_EXTENSIONS`:

     REST_FRAMEWORK_EXTENSIONS = {
         'DEFAULT_CACHE_RESPONSE_TIMEOUT': 60 * 15